 When Eating Out: Healthiest Options To Look For

-With incredible culinary variety, recipes, flavor and urges to try something new, it can sometimes be a challenge to stick with your dietary restrictions or stay “on the wagon” when you eat a meal out.
+It can sometimes be a challenge to stick with your dietary restrictions or stay “on the wagon” when you eat a meal out.
+Nutritionist Lindsay Kluge shares her tips for eating out on the healthier side.

-It is important to keep in mind that no matter how strict (or relaxed) your diet may be, there will always be times when the boundaries need to be flexible, and you do the best you can in those situations.
-As always, I believe that food should be a joyful experience and no matter what you’re eating, it should be eaten with gratitude, joy and with no negative emotions attached.
+As always, I believe that food should be a joyful experience and no matter what you’re eating.
+It should be eaten with gratitude, joy and with no negative emotions attached.
 This means that when you eat out, it can be helpful to look for the healthier options on the menu – especially if you’re prone to “eater’s remorse” and attaching negative feelings onto a delicious meal.

 Here are some of my tips for eating out on the healthier side: